-Floods wiped out quarter of Greek farm produce: experts
+Floods Wiped Out Quarter Of Greek Farm Produce: Experts

 "Millions of euros were spent on flood prevention after Ianos and three years later, Thessaly is again plunged in water and mud," the main opposition Syriza party said.

-The liberal Kathimerini daily over the weekend said the prime minister had put "lightweights" in key cabinet posts and urged him to "get serious".
+The liberal Kathimerini daily over the weekend said the prime minister had put "lightweights" in key cabposts and urged him to "get serious".

-Mitsotakis is rumoured to be planning a cabinet reshuffle, having already replaced two ministers since his re-election.
+Mitsotakis is rumoured to be planning a cabreshuffle, having already replaced two ministers since his re-election.

 A judicial investigation has been opened into possible failings by public officials in dealing with the storm.